philippinespire/pire_lcwgs_data_processing/README.md

 ## 8. (Optional) Trim raw contemporary reads and map and filter using GenErode-like settings

 Differences in read length between contemporary and historical samples can bias downstream results, even when using BWA aln for short and BWA mem for long reads.
-The trimming workflow accounts for these biases by trimming all contemporary reads to the same length as the average samples.
+The trimming workflow accounts for these biases by trimming all contemporary reads to the same average length as the historical samples.

 See the [instructions for running the trimming workflow on Wahab](https://github.com/philippinespire/pire_lcwgs_data_processing/tree/main/scripts/Trimming_wahab) for more details.